inutano/presentation/slides/2021-2022/Tsukuba_Bioinfo_Assembly/slides.md

 - Learning is like investment
 - Is this the right time to learn this?
   - Your career
   - Your project progress
-	- Maturity of technology
+  - Maturity of the technology
   - Maturity of community

 ---